NicholasSpringer/cookie-cash/README.md

 ## How to Run the Thing
 Open your terminal!
-If you want to see the landing page (which is broken now for some reason :/), from the repo's main directory, run `python3 webapp.py`
+If you want to see the landing page (which is broken now for some reason :/), from the repo's main directory, run `python3 webapp.py`.
+This probably won't work though becuase you'll need GCP keys and stuff.

 If you want to see the React portion of the app, then `cd` into the `public/client` folder and run `npm start`